heidi-holappa/volunteer-management-application/README.md

  - User can create an admin account
  - As an admin user can then
    - create user accounts in different roles
-   - edit account information on users with role 'volunteer' and 'coordinator'
+   - view and edit account information on users with role 'volunteer' and 'coordinator'
    - loan equipment to volunteers or mark additional trainings as completed
    - read and reply to activity reports
    - add new equipment that can be loaned to volunteers